 The Letter of Intent (LOI) must include the following items (one page):

 1. Name of Applicant, affiliation and contact information (address, phone number, email address) [attach new NIH-style Biosketch].

 2. Name of Primary Research Mentor and affiliation [attach new NIH-style Biosketch].

 4. Brief description of expected career and professional development goals.

-5. Research project: overall hypothesis, specific aims and relevance to health disparities.
+5. Research project: overall hypothesis, specific aims and relevance to health disparities if applicable.

 7. Signed Eligibility Statement: “I attest that I comply with the grant award eligibility conditions described under C4a-d” (not included in page limit).